 TSA Security Checkpoint

-The Transportation Security Administration (TSA) has announced the agency’s new “Stay Healthy.
+The Transportation Security Administration (TSA) has implemented a “Stay Healthy.
 Stay Secure.” campaign.

 TSA Checkpoint Procedures: